yeahdongcn/RSBarcodes/README.md

     @end

-Here are examples, the generated image could be used along with RSCodeView or UIImageView.
+Here are examples, the generated image could be used along with ‘RSCodeView’ or ‘UIImageView’.

     [CodeGen genCodeWithContents:<#(NSString *)#> machineReadableCodeObjectType:<#(NSString *)#>] // Types are coming from AVMetadataObject.h and RSCodeGen.h